-Data required Acceptable record or format Unacceptable record or format All meters Date and time of reading or interval Day/month/year (Optional) Time in 24-hour format (HH:MM) Month/year; day/month; month Hour only Meter identification Meter number or label that can be directly cross-referenced to the single-line diagram No identification; label not clearly identifiable on single-line diagram Meter reading from cumulative meters Cumulative meter reading, either direct from the meter or from the metering interface No meter reading Consumption dataConsumption data with clearfrom non-units and time period.
-Refer tocumulative metersSection 4.4.4.3 for moreinformation.
-No consumption data or consumption data without clear units Electricity meters k-factor (CT multiplier) Meter k-factor No k-factor Calculated electricity reading Calculated consumption figure in kWh, based on meter readings and k-factor Any consumption figure that cannot be derived from the meter reading and k-factor; any consumption figure without units Gas meters Meter pressure Meter pressure, with units No meter pressure; no units Meter pressure correction factor for inclusionsThe utility pressure correction factor No meter pressure correction factor Meter pressure correction factor for exclusionsPressure correction factor of "1"2 No meter pressure correction factor
+Data required Acceptable record or format Unacceptable record or format All meters Date and time of reading or interval Day/month/year (Optional) Time in 24-hour format Month/year; day/month; month Hour only (HH:MM) Meter identification Meter number or label that can be directly cross-referenced to the single-line diagram No identification; label not clearly identifiable on single-line diagram Meter reading from cumulative meters Cumulative meter reading, either direct from the meter or from the metering interface No meter reading Consumption data from non- cumulative meters Consumption data with clear units and time period.
+Refer to Section 4.4.4.3 for more information.
+No consumption data or consumption data without clear units Electricity meters k-factor (CT multiplier) Meter k-factor No k-factor Calculated electricity reading Calculated consumption figure in kWh, based on meter readings and k-factor Any consumption figure that cannot be derived from the meter reading and k-factor; any consumption figure without units Gas meters Meter pressure Meter pressure, with units No meter pressure; no units Meter pressure correction factor for inclusions The utility pressure correction factor No meter pressure correction factor Meter pressure correction factor for exclusionsPressure correction factor of No meter pressure correction factor